Efficient Ranking, Order Statistics, and Sorting under CKKS

-Specific to the comparison function, the higher the degree of the approximation the better it can correctly compare values that are close to each other.
-For a discussion on this topic and for different implementations of the compare function, we refer to \cite{lee2021minimax}.
+Chebyshev usually leads to approximations with low multiplicative depth, while the $f,g$ approach leads to approximations with low evaluation runtime.
+In general, for a comparison function, the higher the degree of the approximation the better it can correctly compare values that are close to each other.
+For a discussion on this topic and for different implementations of the comparison function, we refer to \cite{lee2021minimax}.